PROGRAMME: PROJECTS + RESEARCH

 Established in 2013, the Skype initiative is focused on dance and music.
 Musicians from DADAA-based band Loose Tooth set up in the Fremantle Freight Gallery.
-Loose Tooth musicians provide the live music for LEVEL’s Spiral dancers in an online interactive workshop aimed at experimenting collaboratively across the two art forms.
+Loose Tooth musicians provide the live music for LEVEL’s performance company in an online interactive workshop aimed at experimenting collaboratively across the two art forms.

 See DADAA for more info.

-SENSE – a Multi Media Sensory Performance currently under development at LEVEL.
-The new work will take the form of a short non narrative performance aim at a PMLD (Profound Multi Learning Disabilities) audience.
-SENSE will tour Derbyshire in 2016.
-The project has been funded by Derby City Council.
-Performers creating the new work are Karla Henry, Jan Reynolds and Katie Ward with projection images created by Andrew Williams.
-For more information about the tour contact LEVEL.
+SENSE – a multimedia sensory performance currently under development at LEVEL.
+The work will takes the form of a short, non-narrative performance aimed at a PMLD audience.
+SENSE will next tour in Autumn 2019.
+The project has been funded by an Arts Council England Strategic Touring grant.
+For more information about the tour please contact LEVEL.

 DASH – a new commission for a disabled artist.

-Level is working with Quad (Derby), D-LAB and Junction Arts (Derbyshire) to support a new commission for a disabled artist to create a new work.
+LEVEL is working with Quad (Derby), D-LAB and Junction Arts (Derbyshire) to support a new commission for a disabled artist to create a new work.
 This project is at an early stage and an open call for an artist is about to be published.
-The final work will be installed at Quad and LEVEL during 2017.
+The final work will be installed at Quad and LEVEL.
 The project has been developed and funded by DASH.